There are 3 reasons why you should give importance to your blog: getting respect from others, income, and personal satisfaction.

 In the blogging world of education, the most recommended bloggers on Twitter are Cool Cat Teacher, Mindshift, and Two Guys and Some iPads.
 These guys have the knowledge and aren’t afraid to share that knowledge with others.

 Cool Cat Teacher is a blog owned by Vicki Davis and has a reach of over 146,000 followers.
-Her blog is a consistent top A-listed in the education field.
+Her blog is consistent with the top A-listed in the education field.

 Home Room is a blog by the U.S. Department of Education.
 It has content for teachers, parents, and students up to college level.
 It has over 370 thousand followers.